ndujaLabs/erc721attributable/README.md

 ```

-### IAttributablePlayer - the player should extend it
+### IERC721AttributablePlayer - the player should extend it
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.4;